Josh Bell Player Props: Guardians vs. White Sox

 Josh Bell At The Plate

-- Bell has reached base via a hit in 29 games this season (of 45 played), and had multiple hits in six of those games.
+- In 65.2% of his 46 games this season, Bell has picked up at least one hit.
+He's also had six multi-hit games.

-- He has hit a home run in 6.7% of his games this year, and 1.6% of his trips to the plate.
+- In 6.5% of his games this season, he has homered, and 1.6% of his trips to the plate.

-- Bell has driven in a run in 19 games this season (42.2%), including two games with multiple runs batted in.
+- Bell has driven in a run in 19 games this year (41.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.